BIM in construction management fosters efficiency in the construction phase. Find out all about its benefits

-We know that with the term BIM, acronym of Building Information Modeling, we refer not to a software or a tool, but to a working methodology capable of returning a digital model’s geometry and containing all its life cycle’s information phases – from planning to demolition.
+It is known that, the term BIM, acronym of Building Information Modeling, doesn’t refer to a software or a tool, but to a working methodology capable of returning a digital model’s geometry and containing all its life cycle’s phases information – from planning to demolition.

 But how does this methodology fit into construction management?

-In the construction management phase, the BIM methodology allows for close communication between the various professionals involved in the asset’s life cycle, thanks to its multidisciplinary and interoperable nature.
-This collaborative and communicative process makes it possible to efficiently monitor and manage the various activities of work’s construction phases .
+In a construction management phase, the BIM methodology facilitates communication between the various professionals involved in the asset’s life cycle, thanks to its multidisciplinary and interoperable nature.
+This collaborative and communicative process helps to efficiently monitor and manage the various project activities.

-To understand well the role of BIM in the construction management phase, we must remember that the BIM methodology is applied from the planning phase allowing you not only to virtually reproduce the model itself but also to carry out interference control, evaluate the economic and energy aspects supporting the construction site management phase.
+To better understand the role of BIM in the construction management phase, we need to remember that this methodology can be applied from the planning phase allowing you not only to virtually reproduce the model itself but also to carry out interference control, evaluate the economic and energy aspects supporting the construction site management phase.
 At the construction stage, BIM provides construction manager with an informative project that can be used in specific construction management software.

 - monitor the various construction activities;

-- track the progress of work on site;
+- track the progress of works on site;

 - produce documents and change them;

-- communicate in an interoperable way with the various professionals in the sector;
+- communicate in an interoperable way with the various professionals in the industry;

 - save time and costs.